 Lesotho, according to a 2012 UNAIDS report, has the second highest HIV adult prevalence rate in the world at 23.1%.
 According to the 2012 estimates, 360,000 people were living with HIV, 37,000 of them children.
 In 2012, Lesotho also experienced a serious drop of 70% in domestic agricultural production, putting over 726,000 people – about a third of the population – at serious risk of food insecurity.
 However, response and resilience efforts from international actors and local communities led to significant agricultural improvement in 2013, with a 70% decrease in the number of people at risk of food insecurity.
 Other minor humanitarian emergencies in 2013 included localized armyworm outbreaks which were quickly responded to.

-OCHA ROSA has been supporting the National Disaster Management Authority to strengthen response preparedness, and have also been working with other agencies to support long-term disaster risk reduction (DRR).
+OCHA ROSA has supported the country’s National Disaster Management Authority to strengthen response preparedness, and has also worked with other agencies to support long-term disaster risk reduction (DRR).
 Specific support includes:

-- Training on contingency planning, risk analysis and emergency preparedness for UN and Government, and supporting the review of disaster risk management policies.
+- Training on contingency planning, risk analysis and emergency preparedness for UN and Government, and supporting a review of disaster risk management policies;

-- Humanitarian Reform in 2008 and 2009, particularly coordination strengthening and humanitarian financing.
+- Humanitarian Reform in 2008 and 2009, particularly coordination enhancement and humanitarian financing;

-- Supporting the UNCT in the revision of the pandemic influenza preparedness and response plans.
+- Supporting the UNCT in the revision of pandemic influenza preparedness and response plans.